What we do

 Ōtākaro Avon River Corridor

 The Outline for the Ōtākaro/Avon River Corridor Regeneration Plan is the first mandatory step in the statutory regeneration planning process.
-It sets out the process for developing the draft Regeneration Plan.
+It sets out the process and timeframes for developing the draft Regeneration Plan.

 Map of the Ōtākaro Avon River Corridor